tmpsantos/mbutil/README.md

                             (sending) database.
 Only really usefull with --min- zoom/--max-zoom or --zoom since it would remove all tiles from the database otherwise.
+        --delete-vanished-tiles
+                            DANGEROUS!!!
+If a tile vanishes during --execute then delete it also from the database or ignore it during --merge/--process.
         --poolsize=POOLSIZE
                             Pool size for processing tiles with --process/--merge.
                             Default is to use a pool size equal to the number of